 Aside from reasons of demonstrativeness and grateful beneficence, philosophers have proposed several other types of reasons a grateful beneficiary might take to count in favor of grateful behaviors.
 Fitzgerald (1998), for instance, claims that there are six types of potentially legitimate reasons for performing grateful actions.
 Juridical reasons are cited when a benefactor deserves or merits gratitude.
 Beneficent or nonmaleficent reasons are cited when showing gratitude will help someone, or spare her from harm.
 Caring reasons are cited when the justification for grateful action is primarily to enhance or preserve a special relationship.
 Civic reasons are cited when gratitude is shown to enhance communal relationships.
 Perfectionist justifications are cited when a beneficiary acts gratefully in order to develop certain other virtues within himself.
 Ultimately, Fitzgerald may be guilty of conflating moral reasons a beneficiary might legitimately take into account in deliberation about grateful behavior, on one hand, with reasons why it would be good if a beneficiary were to act gratefully, on the other.
 In general, just because my having some attitude or intention will have morally good consequences does not necessarily constitute the right kind of reason for me to have that attitude.
 An analogy with beliefs is helpful here.
 There might be all sorts of reasons why it would be good for me to believe that p; but the only reasons that will count as the right sorts of reasons for me to believe that p are reasons that speak in favor of p’s truth.
 By the same token, while many good effects may follow from a beneficiary’s performing acts of gratitude, not all of those facts will count as the right sorts of reason for a deliberating beneficiary to take into account.
 Caring reasons, civic reasons, and perfectionist reasons may ultimately fail to count as the right sort of reasons to be grateful.
 A beneficiary who returns a favor to a benefactor for civic reasons, for instance, may be a good citizen; but if he does not believe his benefactor deserves a return-favor, or does not think the return-favor will actually benefit his benefactor, it is hard to see how he counts as grateful.

 Within the category of ingratitude, Aquinas (II–II, q.
 104, art.
 3) points to another helpful distinction.
-A beneficiary can be ungrateful by failing to have a sufficient level of a certain element of the grateful response (e.g., not being willing enough to help a benefactor in need; not being quite pleased enough when a benefactor fares well; etc.).
-We might think of this as sub-gratitude.
+A beneficiary can be ungrateful by having a certain element of the grateful response to an insufficient degree (e.g., not being willing enough to help a benefactor in need; not being quite pleased enough when a benefactor fares well; etc.).
+Manela (2019) calls this sub-gratitude.
 A beneficiary can also be ungrateful by having and instantiating the opposite or negation of some particular element.
 For instance, in response to a genuine act of benevolence, a beneficiary might actually come to resent his benefactor; and rather than feeling any motivation to benefit her in the future, he may find himself inclined to set back her interests.
 These tendencies might arise out of envious reflection on how morally superior a benefactor’s benevolence makes her.
-We might think of this type of ingratitude as anti-gratitude.
+Manela (2019) labels this type of ingratitude anti-gratitude.

-Perhaps the most common way gratitude is conceptualized is as an emotion.
+Gratitude is often conceptualized as an emotion (see, e.g., Macnamara 2019).
 Emotions, such as fear and sadness, are occurrent complex mental states that arise in response to certain stimuli.
 They are more than just feelings, in that emotions are intentional, or about something, while feelings (like the feeling of euphoria) need not be; and emotions imply or include beliefs and motivational tendencies, while feelings need not.
 On the other hand, emotions differ from moods, like anxiety, in that an emotion is usually more short-lived than a mood, which can be longer lasting, and not about anything in particular.
 Emotions are often thought to involve certain propositional content, and thus to serve the function of representing the world (and, particularly, their stimulus) as being a certain way.
 To say that gratitude is an emotion, then, is to say that gratitude is a particular complex of beliefs, feelings and motivational tendencies arising in a beneficiary in response to, and targeted at, an act of beneficence from a benefactor.
 Gratitude as an emotion may involve propositional content (e.g., that benefactor R performed some benevolent act for me), and may represent its target as being a certain way (e.g., benefactor R is benevolent, brave, cares about me).